Grawnya/boutique-ado/README.md

 * Make your final commit and type `git push heroku main` to deploy the website.
 * Keep the `DISABLE_COLLECTSTATIC` variable to the end before the final commit.
 * Don't forget to include `PORT` = 8000 as a config var.
+* Note to future Grainne: Heroku troubles were had here, so just follow the "I think, there I blog" project.
+* To generate a random django secret key: https://miniwebtool.com/django-secret-key-generator/
+\
+&nbsp;
+## Amazon Web Services (AWS)

+### Creating an S3 Bucket
+* Will use AWS' S3 services to store all media from the website.
+* To access AWS, after setting up the profile, log into the [management console](https://aws.amazon.com/console/).
+* It can take up to 24 hours for the account to activate.
+* Type in S3 and click on "bucket".
+* Click "Create Bucket" and name it the same name as the app on heroku.
+Select the region as the one closest to you.
+* Uncheck "Block all public access" and tick to acknowledge this, as it will need to be public to allow access to the static files.
+* Set the "Object Ownership" to "ACLs enabled" and tick the radio buttonf for "Bucket owner preferred".
+* Click into the bucket for the project, select "properties" and scroll down to the bottom to enable "Static website hosting".
+Here set the index and error pages to `index.html` and `error.html` respectively as these defaults won't be used.
+* Go to the "Permissions" tab for that bucket and scroll down to the "Cross-origin resource sharing (CORS)" section.
+Paste the following into the text box:
+`[{"AllowedHeaders": ["Authorization"],"AllowedMethods": ["GET"],"AllowedOrigins": ["*"],"ExposeHeaders": []}]`.
+* Go to the "bucket policy" section and click "Policy Generator".
+* Set the principal as "*", service as "Amazon S3", the action as "GetObject" and click "Add Statement".
+* Get the ARN value from just above the bucket policy text box and paste it into the ARN section.
+* Click "Generate Policy" and copy the json created into the bucket policy text box.
+* Before saving, add `/*` at the end of the resource key/after the project name to account for all media and then click "Save Changes".
+* Go to the "Access Control List" tab and click edit and select the list checkbox next to "Everyone (public access)".
+\
+&nbsp;
+### Creating AWS Groups, Policies and Users
+* In order to create users to access the bucket, IAM or Identity and Access Management can be used.
+Search for IAM and click on the app.
+* Firstly, a group needs to be created for the user, which allows the user to access the policy with all the files.
+Click "User Groups" on the side menu, type in a name and scroll to the bottom to "Create Group".
+* To give the user full access to the DB, create a policy for the user group.
+Click "Policies" in the side menu.
+Glick on "JSON" followed by "Create Policy" and click on the "Actions" drop down menu, selecting the "Import Policies" option.
+Search for the "S3 Full Access" policy and import it.
+* We only want to allow access to the bucket and everything within it, so get the bucket ARN, by opening a new tab with S3 in "Services" and select the bucket and click "Copy ARN".
+Then back in the JSON of the new policy, in the section that says `"Resource": "*"`, paste in the ARN, as a list of itself and the `/*` added on refers to the files and folders e.g. `["arn:aws:s3:::boutique-ado-pp5", "arn:aws:s3:::boutique-ado-pp5/*"]` where the * is.
+* Make sure the `Allow` action is the only statement in the JSON.
+Then click "Next" down below.
+Type in a policy name and description and then click "Create Policy".
+* To attach the policy to the User Group created, go back to "User Groups", click on the group and click on the permissions tab.
+Click the "Add Permissions" dropdown and select "Attach Policies".
+Click on the policy and scroll down to the bottom to "Add permissions".
+* Add a user to the group, by clicking on "Users" in the side menu.
+Add a user name e.g. `boutique-ado-staticfiles-user`.
+If you are creating programmatic access through access keys, you can generate them after you create this IAM user.
+Click add user to group and select the relevant group, clicking "Next" through to the end and then "Create user".
+* Click on the username in the "User" manu item, and under the summary, click on the "Security Credentials" tab.
+Scroll down to "Create Access Key" and set it to other.
+Give it a name and then you can click on "download .csv file".